A new year is going to be rung in soon. Change may be difficult but good planning can be positively meaningful.

-42. “The will to win, the desire to success.
-The urge to reach your fill potential — these are the keys that will unlock the door to personal excellence.” – Confucius
+42. “The will to win, the desire to succeed.
+The urge to reach your full potential — these are the keys that will unlock the door to personal excellence.” – Confucius

 43. “We know what we are, but know not what we may be.” – William Shakespeare, Hamlet